The Annual Summer School on National Minorities in Border Regions

 Applicants are required to complete the online application form, which includes questions on general information (contact details, affiliation, practical and logistical information) and motivation.

-To finalise the submission of an application, applicants must also submit their detailed CV via email to summerschool@ecmi.de no later than 28 April 2023.
-Please state "NMBR SuS23 Application" in the subject line.
+To finalise the submission of an application, applicants must also submit their detailed CV via email to summerschool@ecmi.de no later than 10 May 2025.
+Please state "SuS25 Application_your surname" in the subject line.

 The application will not be considered for the selection process unless a CV is submitted via email.